ITIL Continual Service Improvement

 • Provides an Enhanced View of the Management Structure and Service Cost:

 CSI monitors multiple service operations in a business.
-It gives an opportunity for process owners and IT service management to find out which process needs improvement or more investment.
+It gives an opportunity for process owners and ITSM to find out which process needs improvement or more investment.
 It can also help them to weed out processes that do not provide business value.

 • Improves Team’s Interactivity, Efficiency, and Effectiveness: